asmagen/hierarchicalSingleCell/README.md

 # Overview

-Single-cell RNA sequencing enables unbiased analysis of expression patterns, but researchers don’t have the tools for appropriate decision making during the analysis.
-Our general aim is to introduce unbiased data-driven strategies to identify the appropriate number of robust subpopulations, their discriminatory defining markers and the relationships between populations.
+Single-cell RNA sequencing enables unbiased analysis of expression patterns.
+However, researchers don’t have the tools for appropriate decision making during the analysis.
+Our general aim is to introduce a data-driven strategy to identify the appropriate number of robust subpopulations, their discriminatory defining markers and the relationships between populations.

 # Workflow diagram
 ![pipeline-diagram](https://github.com/NCBI-Hackathons/robustSingleCell/blob/master/docs/presentation/ReSET-pipeline.png)